Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Methodology

 Then, the $\alpha$-bit secret bitstream is read to determine the total number ($2^\alpha-1$) of intervals.
 The different numbers of consecutive codings are allocated to tokens in the candidate pool.
 Intuitively, the allocated relationship between $\mathbf{P}'$ and the number of allocated codings $\mathbf{N}=\left[{n_1}, \cdots, {n_{top\_k}}\right]$ can be linear, the linear function is:

 where, $\beta$ is the coefficient, $\left\lfloor\cdot\right\rceil$ is the rounding operation.
 After encoding, the number of $n_j$ is proportional to $p'_j$.
-It also ensures that the probability of selecting a larger $p'_j$ token is greater, directly ensuring the stego quality.
+It also ensures that the likelihood of selecting a larger $p'_j$ token is greater, directly ensuring the stego quality.
 To accurately recover the secret, the bits embedded are not the $\alpha$ bits at this moment, but the same prefix at the beginning and end of this interval.
-The next $\alpha$-bit secret read starts with the next bit successfully embedded this time.
+The next $\alpha$-bit secret read starts with the next bit embedded this time.

-Further exploration and discovery, if the linear function is used, the embedding rate can be improved.
-Tokens with very high $p$ will be allocated to most encodings, and a large interval length will result in a short prefix of this interval regardless of how many bits are read at a time.
-Longer stego needs to be generated to embed the given bits, resulting in a lower embedding rate (unit: bit per word).
-So we try to design the nonlinear functions to improve the embedding rate.
+Further exploration and discovery, if the linear function is used, the payload (unit: bit per word) can be improved.
+Tokens with very high $p$ will be allocated to most codings, and a large interval length will result in a short prefix of this interval regardless of how many bits are read at a time.
+Longer stego needs to be generated to embed the given bits, resulting in a lower payload.
+So, we try to design the nonlinear functions to improve the payload.
 Using logarithmic and exponential operations, a variety of nonlinear allocations can be designed.
-However, not all nonlinear allocations are suitable for LS information hiding.
-We define three constraints that the functions need to be met:
+However, not all nonlinear allocations are suitable for information hiding.
+We define three constraints that the functions need to meet. $x$ is a variable that meets all CPs.
+Since the CP value of the token in the candidate pool is relatively large, $\epsilon^+$ is a smaller value greater than 0, such as 0.1, 0.2, and so on.
+Although the CP distribution is discrete, the independent variable of the distribution function is continuous, so it is expressed here using derivatives.